DIPlib/diplib/src/documentation/features.md

  - "FeretMaxAng" is the angle at which "FeretMax" was obtained.
  - "FeretMinAng" is the angle at which "FeretMin" was obtained.

+\subsection size_features_SolidArea SolidArea
+Computes the area of the object ignoring any holes.
+It uses the object's chain code and the `dip::ChainCode::Area` method.

+Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
+If multiple connected components have the same label, only the first connected component found for that label will be measured.

 \subsection size_features_ConvexArea ConvexArea
 The area of the convex hull of the object.
-The convex hull is computed from the chain code.
+The convex hull is computed from the chain code using `dip::ChainCode::ConvexHull`.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first